-Determined to avenge the death of her father, who had been murdered by the gods for abducting Idunn, the beautiful goddess of youth, she stormed their citadel to exact either revenge or compensation for her loss.
-Before the onslaught of this ferocious one-woman fighting machine, the gods backed down.
+Determined to avenge the death of her father, who had been murdered by the gods for abducting Idunn, the beautiful goddess of youth, she stormed their citadel to exact revenge or compensation for her loss.
+Astonished by the onslaught of this one-woman fighting machine, the gods backed down.

 Rather than fight her, Odin, the one-eyed king of the gods, offered her gold for her pain and suffering.
 But Skadi was already rich from the pillaging and plundering spoils of her father and grandfather.
 Instead, she demanded a husband from among the gods, and a good laugh as well.
 (She hadn't laughed once since the death of her father.)

 Odin agreed to her terms.
 But he too set conditions.
 Since none of the gods volunteered to marry her, she would have to choose her own mate.
 But she would have to choose by looking only at their feet!
 A curtain would hide the rest of their bodies from her.

 Secretly in love with Baldur, son of Odin, and the god of light and beauty, Skadi chose the most attractive set of feet, believing them to be his.
 Unfortunately, she guessed wrong.
 Instead of the handsome Baldur, she picked the homely sea god, Njord.
 Loki, the Trickster, provided her laugh at great personal expense.
 But the laugh was really on Skadi.
 She didn't get her heart's desire.
 Still, she kept her word, and stoically went through with the marriage.
 It was doomed from the start.